 There are other articles that do a better job of teaching you how to ride a unicycle, so I won't spend too much time here.
 I will just give you some personal tips to help get you up and riding on a single wheel.

-- I'd definitely recommend you start learning to ride next to a wall.
+- Start learning to ride next to a wall.
 You can then put one hand out to steady yourself if you feel off balance.
-That way, you only have to worry about the front and back, not the 'side-to-side' balancing act.
+That way, you only have to worry about the front and back, not the "side-to-side" balancing act.

 - Get a helmet and pads.
 It's actually really unlikely that a beginner unicycle rider will fall and injure themselves (most riders always land on their feet), but you never know.
 Get the proper safety gear and avoid the scars.